Data Handling

 Data Residency

-Qpher infrastructure is hosted on major cloud providers (AWS / GCP) with configurable region selection.
-By default, data is stored in US regions.
-Enterprise customers can specify their preferred data residency region during onboarding.
+Qpher infrastructure runs on Google Cloud Platform in the United States (us-east1 region).
+Encrypted document storage for the Qpher Vault iOS app uses Cloudflare R2 (United States).
+All customer data is stored in the United States; we do not currently offer EU or other regional data residency (this is a future roadmap item).
 All data at rest is encrypted, and data in transit uses TLS 1.2+ encryption.
 Sub-processor data locations are documented in the Data Processing Agreement at /legal/dpa.

 Data Retention